Ableton/groovylint/README.md

 image.
 CodeNarc analyzes Groovy code for defects, bad practices, inconsistencies, style issues and more.

-CodeNarc, and Groovylint by extension, require Groovy 3.0.22 or greater.
+CodeNarc, and Groovylint by extension, require Groovy 3.0.22 or greater (or Groovy 4.0.11 or greater, if using Groovy 4.x).

 ## Usage